 Each sector team is responsible for selecting stocks within its sector for inclusion in the portfolio.
 Based on in-depth fundamental research, selected stocks represent those stocks with the most growth potential in order to contribute to the portfolio’s outperformance of the benchmark over time in the team’s view.

 Using the stocks selected by the sector teams, each stock’s specific target weight is set by a quantitative optimization process.
 The process uses historical returns as an input to estimate the risk of the portfolio relative to the benchmark.
-Within target parameters, such as maintaining the portfolio to be sector-neutral, the optimization’s objective is to minimize the tracking error of the portfolio against the benchmark index.
+Within target parameters, such as maintaining the portfolio to be sector-neutral, the optimization’s objective is to maximize a modified information ratio of the portfolio against the benchmark index.

 The SSIF seeks to implement the portfolio as efficiently as possible.
 SSIF students monitor the portfolio on an ongoing basis, even during periods when classes are not in session, and make timely reports on the performance of the portfolio.
 As sector teams evaluate new information and decide to buy or sell names, the portfolio is rebalanced in a disciplined manner.
 During rebalancing, trades may be made in stocks whose portfolio weight is significantly under- or over-weighted relative to its target weight or when necessary to maintain sector neutrality.
 In all cases, the implementation is designed to consider whether the expected benefits outweigh the direct and indirect costs of trading.